JayHsieh1104/Mindsphere-APIs-Visualization-with-Grafana/README.md

 ## Example Results

-* A interactive interface displaying the time series data fetched from Siemens's MindSphere APIs; the source of APIs data can be customers' devices.
+* A highly interactive interface displaying the time series data fetched from Siemens's MindSphere APIs; the source of APIs data can be customers' devices.
 * Provide customers a clear and user-friendly monitor system; easily supervisor the target value with an assigned period.

 ![](https://i.imgur.com/cD7YoxQ.png)